diefenbach/django-lfs/docs/developer/howtos/how_to_export_product_script.rst

 Plug the Export Script in
 =========================

-Now go ``Utils / Export`` witin the LFS Management Interface, create a new export, select the products and your newly script and call it via the ``Export`` button. :doc:`(See here for more) </user/management/utils/export>`.
+Now go ``Utils / Export`` within the LFS Management Interface, create a new export, select the products and your newly script and call it via the ``Export`` button. :doc:`(See here for more) </user/management/utils/export>`.